732911129/samples/strikingly-hangman/README.md

 The progress tracking README for my creation for the Strikingly Hangman programming test.

+## todo

+- DONE - sketched first part of index server.
+- make API in ruby to query index server and the hangman game server
+- make front end

 ## product

 1. Python API to do word guessing.